Exsanguination

+Exsanguination is the loss of blood from the circulatory system of a vertebrate, usually leading to death.
+The word comes from the Latin 'sanguis', meaning blood, and the prefix 'ex-', meaning 'out of'.

+Exsanguination has long been used as a method of animal slaughter.

+In the past, bloodletting was a common medical procedure or therapy, but it is now rarely used in medicine.

-Exsanguination is death caused by loss of blood.
-Depending upon the health of the individual, people usually die from losing half to two-thirds of their blood; a loss of roughly one-third of the blood volume is considered very serious.
+Depending upon the health of the individual, a person usually dies from losing half to two-thirds of their blood; a loss of roughly one-third of the blood volume is considered a critical condition.
 Even a single deep cut can warrant suturing and hospitalization, especially if trauma, a vein or artery, or another comorbidity is involved.
-The word comes from the Latin 'sanguis', meaning blood.